Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Results

-Enformer\textsuperscript{3}, which provides CDT-II's DNA embeddings, was pre-trained on epigenomic tracks including DNase-seq and histone ChIP-seq, so the initial embeddings already encode regulatory element positions.
-However, cross-attention does not operate on these raw embeddings: a projection layer and two DNA self-attention layers, all trained end-to-end on perturbation prediction, substantially transform the representations before cross-attention computes gene-specific regulatory maps (see Discussion).
+Enformer [3], which provides CDT-II's DNA embeddings, was pre-trained on epigenomic tracks, so the initial embeddings already encode regulatory element positions.
+However, cross-attention does not operate on these raw embeddings: a projection layer and two DNA self-attention layers, trained end-to-end on perturbation prediction, substantially transform the representations before cross-attention.

-For each of the five held-out genes, we extracted the mean cross-attention profile across validation cells, identifying the top 10\% of attended genomic bins (89 of 896 bins spanning the 115 kb window).
-We then overlapped these high-attention bins with ENCODE K562 peak calls for five regulatory marks: DNase I hypersensitivity (open chromatin), CTCF binding, H3K27ac (active enhancers), H3K4me1 (poised enhancers), and H3K4me3 (active promoters).
-Fisher's exact tests with Haldane correction were applied to each gene--mark combination (24 testable of 25; one combination, CD44 $\times$ H3K27ac, yielded no ENCODE peaks in the window).

 CDT-II's cross-attention showed striking correspondence with ENCODE regulatory elements.
-Of 24 testable gene--mark combinations, 23 achieved Fisher's exact $P < 0.001$ (Fig.~6A).
-The strongest enrichments were observed for DNase hypersensitive sites (\textit{GFI}1\textit{B}: 201$\times$ odds ratio) and CTCF binding (\textit{CD}52: 28$\times$), indicating that the model autonomously focuses on open chromatin and insulator elements.
-H3K27ac enrichment was consistently high across the four testable genes (range 4--11$\times$), confirming that cross-attention preferentially targets active regulatory regions.
+Of 25 gene--mark combinations, 24 were testable (CD44 $\times$ H3K27ac yielded no ENCODE peaks in the window); of these, 23 achieved Fisher's exact $P < 0.001$.
+The strongest enrichments were observed for DNase hypersensitive sites (\textit{GFI1B}: 201$\times$ odds ratio) and CTCF binding (\textit{CD52}: 28$\times$).
+H3K27ac enrichment was consistently high across four testable genes (range 4--11$\times$), confirming that cross-attention preferentially targets active regulatory regions [23].
+Circular permutation tests ($n = 1{,}000$) confirmed that these enrichments are robust to spatial autocorrelation, and results remained significant across attention thresholds from top 5\% to top 20\%.

-To assess statistical robustness, we performed circular permutation tests ($n = 1{,}000$), shifting attention profiles along the genomic axis while preserving their autocorrelation structure.
-Among the 15 combinations tested (DNase, CTCF, and H3K4me3 $\times$ 5 genes), 14 achieved permutation $P < 0.005$ (Supplementary Fig.~1a), confirming that the observed enrichments are not artifacts of attention smoothness or genomic feature clustering.
-Threshold robustness analysis showed that enrichments remained significant across a range of attention thresholds (top 5--20\%), with effect sizes varying smoothly rather than appearing only at a single arbitrary cutoff (Supplementary Fig.~1b).